 And, for those missing home, it even has a Starbucks.
 They’ve kept true to the architecture of the area, which actually make this an interesting building to visit.

 Further down the road, a dozen or so narrow alleys led off from both sides of the street, some decorated with hanging parasols.
-Signs explained the history of each of these alleys turning the street into an outdoor museum.
+Signs explained the history of each of these alleys, which made the street feel like an outdoor museum.

 Some Wonderful Restaurants